underscoreio/essential-scala/src/pages/intro/object-literals.md

 defined module test5

-scala>
 scala> test5.hello("Dave")
 res8: String = Noel says hi to Dave
 ~~~

 Here are the important parts:

-  * Field definitions start with the `val` keyword, followed by a name and an optional type.
+  * field definitions start with the `val` or `var` keyword, followed by a name and an optional type.

-  * We can't have parameters!
+  * `val` defines an immutable field, `var` defines a mutable one;

+  * field definitions don't take parameters;

-  * The declaration is followed by an `=` sign and a body expression.
+  * the declaration is followed by an `=` sign and a body expression;

-  * The value of the field is determined by evaluating the body.
+  * the value of the field is determined by evaluating the body.

 As with a method, we can use a block to calculate the value of a field over several lines of code.